rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/portscan/syn.md

   **PORTS**

-  This is the list of ports to test for TCP Scan on each host.
+  This is the list of TCP ports to test on each host.
-  Formats like  `1-3`, `1,2,3`, `1,2-3`, etc. are all supported.Default
-  options is to scan `1-10000` ports.
+  Formats like  `1-3`, `1,2,3`, `1,2-3`, etc. are all supported.
+Default options is to scan `1-10000` ports.

   **TIMEOUT**

-   Maximum time (seconds) to wait for a response.
-The default value is 500.
+   Maximum time to wait for a response.
+The default value is 500 milliseconds.

-  **ConnectTimeout**

-  This options states the maximum number of seconds to establish a tcp connection.
-Default value if 10.

   **VERBOSE**

   Gives detailed message about the scan of all the ports.
 It also shows the